classictourneys/creativedeathmatch/README.md

 # creaTive Deathmatch client source code by barney
 Please note that most of the code in this repository is NOT original and is developed mostly by https://github.com/YaLTeR.
 I have included the original OpenAG readme.
+This repo contains all source code necasarry for editing and building the creaTive Deathmatch client DLL, required for the creaTive Deathmatch Player.
 I will add more detailed notes on building soon.

 # Cloning